BreD1810/tea-selector/api/README.md

 ### Tea Types

-- To see all current tea types, send a GET requestio to `/types`.
+- To see all current tea types, send a GET request to `/types`.
+- To get information about a tea type, send a GET request: `/type/{id}`

 - To add a new tea type, send a POST request to `/type`.
 An example body is :